MMSB-MOBI/ms-jobmanager/README.md

 const stdout = await jmClient.push({ cmd, inputs });
 console.log(stdout)// the content of the original 'nice_file.txt'
 ```

-The inputs can also be a stream instead of a file path.
+Inputs can also be provided as stream instead of file path.

 ```javascript
 const cmd = "cat input/alt_name.txt"